Youth Who Inspire Change and Conservation

 In La Libertad, in northern Peru, one of the country’s most threatened and least understood ecosystems survives: the dry forest.
 Though it may seem barren at first glance, this landscape holds immense natural and cultural wealth.
 Among emblematic trees like algarrobo, faique, and sapote, unique species—many of them endangered—depend on this environment to survive.
 However, the forest faces a constant threat: illegal logging, unsustainable firewood extraction, wildfires, and the progressive loss of vegetation cover have put its ecological balance at risk.
 This degradation not only harms biodiversity but also impacts the local communities who rely on the forest for water, shade, food, medicine, and a deep sense of identity.

-Virgilio and Victor, the new guardians of the dry forest
+Virgilio and Víctor, the new guardians of the dry forest (May, 2025)

 In response to this reality, A Rocha Peru has taken action with a deeply community-based vision.
 Since April, we have formalized the creation of a Local Park Rangers team, an initiative that seeks to generate solutions from within the territory, led by those who know and love it.